 However it is very important to know for sure that your camera is definitely a 4x5 camera and thus compatible with the Aero lens.

 You must know that there are 3 different film size Pacemaker Speed Graphic cameras.

 Be sure to buy the right one to fit the 7 inch Aero lens.

 The 4x5 inch camera is the one on the right side.
 The build in release knob is situated one length from the bottom of the camera house.

-To be able to use the Aero lens be sure your camera is a Speed Graphic and not a Crown Graphic!
+To be sure your camera is a Speed Graphic and not a Crown Graphic!

 The Speed Graphic is equiped with a focal plane shutter which can be loaded by the winding key.